 What are Animated videos?

-This means you'll need to be extremely creative and strategic in order to create video material that's both enticing (enough to persuade them right away) and engaging enough to keep their attention throughout the full video.
+This means you'll need to be extremely creative and strategic to create video material that's both enticing (enough to persuade them right away) and engaging enough to keep their attention throughout the full video.

 Is that even possible?
 It is, without a doubt!